Skatox/jquery-categories-list/readme.txt

 * There's a Javascript error caused by other plugin and it stops any further code execution, check your browser's logs to find the problem and deactivate the conflict plugin.
 * Your template doesn't have a wp_footer() function, this plugin requires this function to load JS code at the end of the website to improve speed.
-* You're using a plugin that removes Wordpress' jQuery version and inserts an old one.
+* You're using a plugin that removes Wordpress' JS version and inserts an old one.

 = How I can send you a translation? =